Customer satisfaction measurement (NPS)

 Thank you for visiting Oral Hammaslääkärit!
 On a scale of 0–10, how likely would you recommend Oral and the health care professional who treated you to your friends and acquaintances on the basis of your service experience?
 (0=not at all, 10=very likely)”

-The survey is sent to every customer 3 days after an appointment.
-However, if a customer has more than one appointment within 5 days, only one survey is sent to him/her.
+The survey is sent to for random sampling one day after an appointment.
 Replying to the customer satisfaction survey is always voluntary.

 What does NPS mean and how are the results applied?

 NPS is a common and globally used measurement tool that can be used to study customer experience and the likelihood of recommending the service to friends and acquaintances.
 Customers reply to the message with a grade of 1–10 (0 = I do not recommend at all, 10 = I would recommend very likely).